How Long Should a Webpage Be to Compete in the Search Results?

 Many have tried to answer this question by conducting large-scale studies of the search results and coming up with a generic word count.
 But that is not actually useful.

 Why not?
 Because every search query yields different results.
-Search engines like Google apply a different set of algorithmic signals to each query based upon the searcher’s intent and other factors.
-So you can’t determine what the best word count is if you don’t first have the keyword you are targeting.
+Search engines like Google apply a different set of algorithmic signals to each query based on the searcher’s intent and other factors.
+So, you can’t determine the best word count if you don’t first have the keyword you are targeting.

 So, How Long Should a Webpage Be?